Sally Spectra: Storylines

-Relationship with Stephanie Forrester

 Her relationship with Stephanie Forrester (Susan Flannery) was unique.
 For years, they often fought and fussed, due to her firm's knock-off reputation.
 These spats often ended with Sally taking an unceremonious dip in the water, usually instigated by Stephanie.
 (At that time, her catch phrase was a usually loud "Hello, Stephanie!")
 One time, Stephanie and Sally were drunk in Stephanie's office at Forrester, and Stephanie allowed Sally to cut her hair.

 Time helped cement the two women's friendship.
 Sally called Stephanie "Highness" or "Queenie"; at first the nicknames were meant to be sarcastic, but later became terms of affection.
 Stephanie in turn called Sally "doll" and referred to her as "Sal, my gal".
-Sally was considered to be part of the extended Forrester family, often joining Stephanie at family function, which was by virtue of Sally's daughter Macy, and later, her surrogate daughter, Darla, being married to Thorne Forrester.
+Sally was considered to be part of the extended Forrester family, often joining Stephanie at family function, which was by virtue of Sally's daughter Macy, and later, her other daughter, Darla, being married to Thorne Forrester.

-Exit and legacy

 When Darlene Conley died in 2007, the Bold and the Beautiful gave Sally a happy ending, explaining that she was living off-screen in the South of France, "surrounded by hunky cabana boys."
 Producer Bradley Bell explained, "Darlene was a bigger-than-life character, so she had to live forever."

 In January 2017, the soap introduced a new Sally Spectra, played by actress Courtney Hope.
 This character is Sally's grand-niece, and she continues in the Spectra tradition, with flaming red hair and an outsized personality.